PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 This assignment adds no summary, guard, dependency, public behavior change, or TensorFlow import path; the three orchestration result policies remain fixed.

+The indexed elementwise-Concat/Conv owner immediately before the direct SPP result has one direct private-wrapper call and one independent public-owner execution inside layout recovery.
+Its wrapper forwards optional graph index, layout state, rewrite bound, and candidate identity without adaptation.
+The owner returns one rewrite counter but prunes unused tensors unconditionally; a dedicated zero-rewrite fixture proves cleanup-only mutation is possible.

+Strict characterization selects `_layout_opt_elementwise_concat_conv_stats` for the direct result and requires it to remain unconsumed.
+It freezes the one-key schema, unconditional cleanup, ModelIR/layout arguments, exact sole direct call, binary-bridge/SPP boundaries, and independent layout-recovery selection.
+That orchestration occurrence is not changed by this retention unit.